-Lime Sugar Cookies are sweet and tart cookies topped with lime buttercream frosting.
-A classic Southern pie made into a simple and delicious cookie recipe.
+Key Lime Sugar Cookies are sweet and tart cookies topped with lime buttercream frosting.
+A twist on the classic Southern pie made into a simple and delicious cookie recipe.

-Key lime sugar cookies are a twist on a classic Southern dessert and a fun twist on classic sugar cookies.
-The lime cookies are soft and chewy with a dollop of buttercream frosting to dress them up.
+Lime sugar cookies are soft and chewy with a dollop of buttercream frosting to dress them up.
 They’re as sweet as the pie that inspired them!

 My husband is originally from the South, Louisiana to be exact.
 Since I’ve met him, I’ve been introduced to crawfish, jambalaya, gumbo, and his favorite… key lime pie.

 His preferred version comes from his mom, who knows his craving for super bold flavors, rendering this favorite pie a bit too powerful for the rest of us – unless we’re willing to walk around with puckered faces until the citric acid wears off.

 These Key Lime Sugar Cookies are my attempt to turn his favorite pie into a cookie.
 And let me just tell you he loves them, and so do I. These cookies turned out to have all the lime flavor from the inspired pie minus the extreme tartness of the limes that one would expect to have.

 They are incredibly balanced, soft, and addictive, as evidenced by my hubby inhaling three before acknowledging my existence.
 While I’m not the most significant key lime pie fan, I really love these lime cookies and devoured almost just as many as my husband.